scottpetrovic/krita-documentation/user_manual/getting_started/navigation.rst

 The total range is represented from left to right and blue bar gives an indication of where in the possible range the current value is.
 Clicking anywhere, left or right, of that slider will change the current number to something lower(to the left) or higher(to the right).

-To input a specific number, {{MouseButton|right}} the slider.
+To input a specific number, |mouseright| the slider.
 A number can now be entered directly for even greater precision.

 Pressing :kbd:`Shift` while dragging the slider changes the values at a smaller increment, and Pressing :kbd:`Ctrl` while dragging the slider changes the value in whole numbers or multiples or 5.